IP header compression

 #28 Updated by dexter almost 2 years ago

 Status update: The code to handle the compression entities is now done.
 The compression state is now completely handled.
 Also cleaned up the debug log messages.
 It now uses proper LOGP messages.

 The rfc1144 compressor works fine, but I have the feeling that it does not run at its intended performance.
 The count of compressed packets that are transmitted is a bit low.
 When I look at the trace it looks good to me.
 I see some compressed packets going out, then a packet with an ACK flag set comes back.
 We definetly have to have an second look at it.
 But for now I am ok with it.
 I will now focus more on the protocol details.
 We still have some work to do to properly perform the xid.

-#29 Updated by dexter over 1 year ago
+#29 Updated by dexter almost 2 years ago

 - % Done changed from 60 to 70

 Status update: I am currently working on the network side XID.
 Its halfway done and there is good news.
 When I send (passive) an SNDCP-XID with rfc1144 parameters to my blackberry 9000, I get my NSAPI accepted.
 I could not fully try it out yet because I do not create the comression entity yet and on opt of that the blackbarry 9000 still has problems to access the internt.
 But for now it seems to me that compression in general seems to be a very exclusive feature.
 Also interesting: When I turn of header compression on my K800i, I do not get the parameters accepted.
 The K800i only seems to support compression when it is explicitly enabled.

 #30 Updated by dexter almost 2 years ago

 Status update: Most of code is now in the review branch (i think gprs_sndcp.c is the only one that is still missing, this will follow tomorrow).
 Also finished the networks side XID.
 It now sends a XID to the phone.
 When it receives the answer it checks on it and creates the compression entities if necessary.

 #32 Updated by dexter almost 2 years ago